Mortgage loan preapproval: What it is & how it helps you

 How to get mortgage preapproval

 The preapproval process involves a thorough examination of a potential borrower’s financial situation to determine their price range and mortgage loan options.

-A borrower’s credit score, debt to income ratio and employment history are among the many factors that determine affordable loan options and preapproval status.
+A borrower’s credit score, debt-to-income (DTI) ratio and employment history are among the many facets verified by your lender in this stage.
 While this information may have been provided by the lender during prequalification, preapproval is where this documentation is verified and deemed factual.

 Difference between preapproval & prequalification